Kremser SC

 Kremser SC is an Austrian association football club located in Krems, Austria.
-It currently plays in 1.
-Niederösterreichische Landesliga.
+Its first team plays in the Austrian Regionalliga East.
 The team's colors are white and black.

 They last played at the country's highest level during the 1991–92 Austrian Football Bundesliga season.

+History

+In 1988 Kremser shocked Austrian football as they beat powerhouse FC Swarovski Tirol in a two-egged final to win the Austrian Cup.
+In 1991/92 despite having Mario Kempes in their squad Kremser were relegated from the Bundesliga.

+The club's competes in the Austrian Regionalliga East for the 2024/25 season.